 NOTE: While you can use this estimation method using annual figures, we recommend using monthly data.

-Step One: Finding the revenue growth with free returns implemented
+Step #1: Find the revenue growth with free returns implemented

 NOTE: Expected Revenue Increase is the percent by which you think revenue will increase by and must be represented by a decimal.